Ford Everest: Philippines

+In September 2026, the Everest line-up was updated in the Philippines with four variants: Active (4x2), Sport (4x2), Wildtrak (4x4) and Platinum (4x4).
+The update saw the introduction of the 3.0-litre V6 turbo-diesel engine for the flagship Platinum variant, with other variants receiving the 2.0-litre EcoBlue single-turbo engine.

 Thailand

 The third-generation Everest was launched in Thailand on 21 March 2022 alongside the Ranger (T6).
 At launch, it was available with two variants: 2.0 Turbo Sport 2WD and 2.0 Bi-Turbo Titanium+ 4WD.
 During the 43rd Bangkok International Motor Show, the Everest received a total of 914 bookings.
 In July 2022, two variants were added: 2.0 Trend 2WD and 2.0 Bi-Turbo Titanium+ 2WD.
 In March 2023, the Wildtrak model using the 2.0-litre EcoBlue bi-turbo engine (4WD) was added to the line-up.
 In March 2024, the Platinum model using the 3.0-litre V6 turbo-diesel engine (4WD) was added to the line-up.
 In August 2024, the Sport (2WD) model, equipped with the Adventure Pack and Driving Assistance Technology Package, was added to the line-up.
 In March 2025, Sport Special Edition (2WD) variant, equipped with additional special exterior and interior decorations from the Sport model, was added to the line-up.
+In March 2026, the Platinum model became available with the 2.0-litre EcoBlue bi-turbo engine (4WD).

 Vietnam

 The third-generation Everest was launched in Vietnam on 1 July 2022, with four trim levels available at launch: Ambiente, Sport, Titanium and Titanium Plus.
 For engines, all trims use the 2.0-litre EcoBlue single-turbo engine and two-wheel drive except for the Titanium Plus, while the Titanium Plus trim uses the 2.0-litre EcoBlue bi-turbo engine and four-wheel drive.
 In May 2023, the Wildtrak model using the 2.0-litre EcoBlue bi-turbo engine (4WD) was added to the line-up.
 The Platinum model using the 2.0-litre EcoBlue bi-turbo engine (2WD) was added to the line-up.
 In April 2025, the Sport Special Edition (2WD) variant was added to the line-up.

+In May 2026, the Everest line-up was updated in Vietnam with five variants: Active (4x2), Sport (4x2), Platinum (4x2), Platinum (4x4) and Platinum+ (4x4).
+The update saw the introduction of the 2.3-litre EcoBoost turbo-petrol engine for the flagship Platinum+ variant.